boomyville/RMMV/SRPG_ExpRate/readme.md

 If a skill is used and it targets multiple enemies, exp is calculated for all targets which means exp gain will end up being very high

 If an attack fails, exp is still gained

+Not compatitable with new version of  SRPG_AOEAnimation.js due to $gameTroop.expTotal rewrite